hablapps/pairstrading/PostPairsTrading.md

-# A Match Made in Trading: Step by Step Pairs Trading Guide
+# A Match Made in Trading: Step-by-Step Pairs Trading Guide

 Q/kdb+ stands out as **a powerful tool in finance**, renowned for its ability to handle vast volumes of real-time data amidst the relentless dynamics of the market.
-In this article, we embark on an insightful exploration of pair trading and its implementation in Q, offering a comprehensive guide to one of the most popular strategies in the trading world.
+In this article, we embark on an insightful exploration of Pairs Trading and its implementation in Q, offering a comprehensive guide to one of the most popular strategies in the trading world.

 Our objective is to **provide a deep understanding of the intricacies of pair trading**, bridging the gap between theory and practice.
-Through a blend of theoretical insights and practical examples, we aim to equip you with the knowledge and skills necessary to navigate every aspect of this financial modeling strategy.
+Through a blend of theoretical insights and practical examples, we aim to equip you with the knowledge and skills necessary to navigate every aspect of this financial modelling strategy.

 We'll proceed methodically, ensuring each question leads to a comprehensive answer.
 To start, we'll contextualize our current situation by addressing key questions such as **"What do we know about the market and how can we benefit from it?"**.
 This will lay the foundation for constructing a real-time simulated environment on Pairs Trading that will exemplify everything we have explained thus far.